Carlosrincong/AWS-Solutions-Architect-Associate/EC2 (VM)/README.md

 We recommend Savings Plans over Reserved Instances

 - On-Demand instances: only pay the specified hourly rates for the instance that you use.
 Recommended for short-term and un-interrupted workloads.
 - Spot instances (---): Users with fault-tolerant, short workloads or stateless workloads.
 Instance can be terminated in any time.
-Use case: batch jobs, Data analysis, image processing.
+    - Use case: batch jobs, Data analysis, image processing.
 No for critical jobs or databases.
+    - To get a Spot Instance you must to set a max spot price you are able to pay.
+And when the price is less than that price you get the instance. when the price is greater than the max spot price, The instance will stop/terminate within 2 minutes.
+    - If you want to cancel/terminate an spot instance, first you must to cancel the spot request and then terminate the spot instance.
+    - Spot fleet = spot instances + On demand instances (optional).
+Allow us to request instances automatically at the lowes price.
 - Saving plans (--):  low usage prices for a 1-year or 3-year term commitment to a consistent amount of usage.
 You chooser certain instance type and region.
 - Reserved instances (-): long workloads.
 You reserve for a period (1 or 3 years) specific instance attribute such as: tenancy, instance type, regions or zone, OS, so on.
 You can buy or sell the reservation.
 You can choose an convertible reserved instance.
 - Dedicated hosts (+++): book an entire physical server.
 You control instance placement.
 Compliance requirements or complicated licensing model.
 There are two options: Ondemand or reserved.